luk3yx/minetest-prang/mods/formspec_ast/README.md

 While I try to reduce backwards incompatibilities, sometimes they are necessary to either fix bugs in formspec_ast or for implementing new formspec features.

+#### February 2022

+ - The value of scrollbars is now a number instead of a string.
+ - The `item`, `listelem`, and `caption` fields are now `items`, `listelems`, and `captions`.
+The old names still work when unparsing formspecs for now but are no longer used when parsing formspecs.

 #### March 2021